Transgender Day of Visibility: Books for early learners & grade schoolers

 Miss Jenny and Ruthie the Camel playing Roll-A-Story Pronouns

-By Children’s Librarian Shelley Harris Back in the pre-COVID-19 days, we used to get small kids coming up to the desk and proudly reading a book to us.
-Their caregiver would laugh and say they had it memorized or were describing the pictures.
+Sometimes, at the Children’s Services desk, small kids come up to the desk and proudly read a book to us.
+Their caregiver will laugh and say they memorized it or are describing the pictures.
 And guess what?
 That is also reading!
-The articles about Picture Walks … Read more
+The articles about Picture Walks and Whole Book Reading offer ways to let kids … Read more

 Virtual learning & fun for early learners: Whoosh, bang, boom